r-meijerink/HikingTrails-release/README.md

 **General:**

 This is a Windows desktop application for creating and maintaining your walking routes and corresponding photo's.
+This is the public release repository of HikingTrails where you can download the latest version of HikingTrails (the sourcecode of HikingTrails resides in a private github repository).

 The main functionalities are as followed:

 - Create/edit/delete routes on a Bing Map.
 - Create routes in free draw mode or use the routing API (shortest distance/time between two points).
 Two routing API's are supported: open route service API (https://openrouteservice.org/) and the Bing Maps routes API.